← Back to 史記

 28

 In the twenty-fifth year of Hui Bo's reign, King You of Zhou was killed by the Quan Rong.
-Because of moving east, the Zhou house became increasingly weak, and the feudal lords rebelled against it.
-Qin first became ranked among the feudal lords.
+After the eastward move, the Zhou house became increasingly weak, and the feudal lords rebelled against it.
+Qin was first ranked among the feudal lords.

 29

 In the thirty-sixth year, Hui Bo died.
-His son Shi Fu succeeded, but his younger brother Wu killed him and replaced him, becoming Duke Mu.
+His son Shifu succeeded him, but Shifu’s younger brother Wu killed him and took his place.
+This was Duke Mu.
 Duke Mu died in the third year of his reign, and his son Duke Huan Zhong Sheng succeeded him.

 30

 In the thirty-fifth year of Duke Huan's reign, Duke Yin of Lu succeeded.
-In the forty-fifth year, Lu assassinated their lord Duke Yin.
-In the forty-sixth year, Song's Hua Fu Du assassinated their lord Duke Shang and Kong Fu.
+In the forty-fifth year, Lu killed its lord, Duke Yin.
+In the forty-sixth year, Hua Fudu of Song killed his lord, Duke Shang, and Kong Fu.
 In the fifty-fifth year, Duke Huan died, and his son Duke Zhuang Xi Gu succeeded him.

 31